ian-bruntlett/TECH-Manuals/tm-free-software.md

   * [SystemRescue CD](https://www.system-rescue.org/) is a collection of many Linux packages.
 It is intended for use when you need to fix a problem on your computer.
   * [Ultimate Boot CD - a lot of formerly floppy disk only utilities.
 There is further info on the website](https://www.ultimatebootcd.com/)

-## Linux Software I have played with on Linux
+## Linux Software I have used on Linux

 This can come in a number of formats.
 Some as packages (aka .deb files), some as Snaps.
 There is a debate over which is the better format.
 Here is a mixed